What's a lasting power of attorney and why do you need one?

 Why it’s worth putting a lasting power of attorney in place

-An LPA gives someone you trust the legal authority to make decisions if you’re ever unable to.
+An LPA gives the people you trust the legal authority to make decisions if you’re ever unable to.

 Without one, your family may need to apply to the Court of Protection to step in.
 This can take months and can be costly.